Areas of specialization

 Academic Awards (selected)

-- Co-Applicant with Dr. Harvey Feit (McMaster), Ethnography and Indigenous Co-Authorship: Multi-Vocal Texts and a Monograph on James Bay Crees Visions and Practices of Relational Co-Governance, SSHRC Standard Research Grant
+- SSHRC, Standard Research Grant, Ethnography and Indigenous Co-Authorship: Multi-Vocal Texts and a Monograph on James Bay Crees Visions and Practices of Relational Co-Governance (co-PI with H. Feit)

 Professional Awards (selected)